Originally recorded by Pandora’s Box (UK #51 1989).

 Other hit versions by Celine Dion (US #2/MOR #1/UK #3/CAN #1/ 1996), Meat Loaf & Marion Raven (UK #6/SCOT #2/NOR #1/GER #7 2006).

 If this sounds like a song Meat Loaf should’ve recorded, you’d be right.
 The songwriter was Jim Steinman, writer of Meat Loaf’s hits ‘Paradise By the Dashboard Lights’, and ‘Two Out of Three Ain’t Bad’.
-Meat Loaf would, eventually, be given his opportunity to record the song.
+But, Steinman had other plans.
+Meat Loaf would, however, eventually, be given his opportunity to record ‘It’s All Coming Back to Me Now’ – in 2006 – a decade after Celine Dion had made it into an international hit.

 From the wiki: “According to Jim Steinman the song was inspired by the book Wuthering Heights, and was his attempt to write ‘the most passionate, romantic song’ he could ever create.
 Meat Loaf had wanted to record the song for years, but Steinman saw it as a ‘woman’s song.’
 Steinman won a court movement preventing Meat Loaf from recording it.